Suzanna-Linn/slua/docs/moving-libraries.md

 end</code></pre>

 There are 22 functions that come from Luau, they are documented in [Standard Luau Libraries](https://luau.org/library):
-- type, typeof, tonumber, tostring
+- tonumber, tostring, type, typeof
 - ipairs, pairs, next, select
 - getmetatable, setmetatable
 - rawget, rawset, rawequal, rawlen